Amber Diceless Roleplaying Game: Conflict resolution

 In any given fair conflict between two characters, the character with the higher score in the relevant attribute will eventually win.
 The key words here are fair and eventually – if characters' ranks are close, and the weaker character has obtained some advantage, then the weaker character can escape defeat or perhaps prevail.
 Close ranks result in longer contests while greater difference between ranks result in fast resolution.
 Alternatively, if characters' attribute ranks are close, the weaker character can try to change the relevant attribute by changing the nature of the conflict.
 For example, if two characters are wrestling the relevant attribute is Strength; a character could reveal a weapon, changing it to Warfare; they could try to overcome the other character's mind using a power, changing it to Psyche; or they could concentrate their strength on defense, changing it to Endurance.
 If there is a substantial difference between characters' ranks, the conflict is generally over before the weaker character can react.

 The "Golden Rule"

 Amber DRPG advises gamemasters to change rules as they see fit, even to the point of adding or removing powers or attributes.

 Reception

+Steve Crow reviewed Amber Diceless Roleplaying Game in White Wolf #31 (May/June, 1992), rating it a 4 out of 5 and stated that "It is undoubtedly a game for experienced gamers.
+While I would not recommend Amber to novices, it is a must buy for experienced gamemasters and players looking for new challenges."

 In the June 1992 edition of Dragon (Issue 182), both Lester Smith and Allen Varney published reviews of this game.